Pumpkin Spice Spam: History

 In October 2017, Spam shared a picture of Pumpkin Spice Spam on their Facebook page and noted that it was not a real product they were selling.
 The post went viral, and many Facebook users commented with interest in the fake product.
 Spam's official Facebook account responded that, "We think it's great that you'd like to see this product!
 Unfortunately this variety is only a joke, so it cannot be found anywhere."
 Two years later, in August 2019, Spam announced they were producing a legitimate limited edition Pumpkin Spice product for the autumn season.

 Distribution

 The product was only available online at Spam's website and Walmart.com in two-can packs.
 Some food critics were sent cans of the product before the release date.
 In less than seven hours on the day of release, the Spam had sold out.
+Pumpkin Spice Spam has not been sold since 2019.

 Ingredients

 The Spam is mixed with allspice, cinnamon, clove, and nutmeg to gain its Pumpkin Spice flavor.
 Spam representatives stated that they recommend pairing it with other dishes, such as waffles, cornbread, panini, frittatas, or vegetable hash.
 Similar to many other pumpkin spice products, there is no pumpkin in the food.